 James 1:17: “Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows”.

-I got a powerful testimony that is a beautiful display of God’s power to bless someone.
-That is my sister.
-Scientists state that intelligence can either be developed or inherited, but they know nothing of the power of the Lord, and I got the proof of it.
+It is my wish to share with you a powerful testimony that is a beautiful display of God’s power to bless someone.
+Scientists state that intelligence can either be developed or inherited, but they few of them know the power of the Lord.

-This is why the divinely-inspired James wrote on the Word of God: “every good gift comes from above”.
-The good gift of intelligence comes only from the Lord and he can give you more Ivy-league intelligence than you can actually think of.
+If intelligence is strictly inherited, then scientists would have a hard time explaining this case.
+This is why the apostle James wrote: “every good gift comes from above”.
+The good gift of intelligence comes only from the Lord and he can give you Ivy-league intelligence.
+In this case, this also shows that the children of Christian parents are often blessed easily by God.

 Tackling the Motivational Challenge From Scripture: